The Lullaby of Eternal Rediscovery of Existence and Identity

 Ylvis is a duo of Norwegian brothers – Vegard and Bård Ylvisåker.
 They have very comedic presence in popular culture and are known for one of the weirdest but catchy song called “The Fox (What does the fox say?)”
 This “The Fox” song has such nonsensical lyrics and equally nonsensical music composition that one would really question their choices for a while but the same person will appreciate the “vibes” it creates.
 One cannot resist grooving to that song.
 Mr. Toot song’s musical composition is largely based on a song called Adir Adirim by Israeli music group Balkan Beat Box (BBB) with Victoria Hanna.
 Adir Adirim in simple words is the praise of the Lord Almighty (Link in references).

 The song Mr. Toot adopts only the music from Adir Adirim and builds a story through its independent lyrics.
-When there is this moment of Mr. Toot experimenting with MIDI toot, the music gives some fantastic melody with improvisation which sound good but, in the video, you will find that people disliked that improvised melody.
+When there is this moment of Mr. Toot experimenting with MIDI toot, the music gives some fantastic melody with improvisation which sounds good but, in the video, you will find that people disliked that improvised melody.

 the Oud